 Mike is co-chair of Epstein Becker Green’s Wage and Hour practice group, co-creator of the firm’s Wage & Hour Guide for Employers app, and co-editor of, and a contributing writer to, the firm’s Wage and Hour Defense Blog.

 Outside of his legal practice, Mike has published 10 books.
 His novel You Poor Monster was nominated for the Pulitzer Prize.
-His novel The Locklear Letters was adapted for a movie entitled “Eat Wheaties!” that will be released in 2021.
+His novel The Locklear Letters was adapted for a movie entitled “Eat Wheaties!” that was released in 2021.
 He also co-authored We Are Still Tornadoes, which was adapted into a play and is being developed for a television series.